anoma/juvix/notes/README.md

 \rule{}{
 p_1 \cdots\ p_n
 }{
 \Gamma \vdash t \Rightarrow^\sigma M
 }
 \end{gathered}
 %
 $$

-The variable $M$ in the rule above represents the output of the algorithm.
-The variables $p_i$ are inner steps of the algorithm and their order is relevant.
+The variables $p_i$ in the rule are inner steps of the algorithm and their order is relevant.
 An inner step can be infering a type, checking if a property holds, reducing a term, or checking a term against a type.
-A reduction step is denoted by $\Gamma
-\vdash t \rightsquigarrow t'$ or simply by $t \rightsquigarrow t'$ whenever the context $\Gamma$ is known.
+A reduction step is denoted by $\Gamma \vdash t \rightsquigarrow t'$ or simply by $t \rightsquigarrow t'$ whenever the context $\Gamma$ is known.
 Such a reduction is obtained by calling `eval` in the implementation.

 By design, a term is inferable if it is one of the following cases.

-- [x] Variables
+- [x] Variable
-- [x] Annotations
+- [x] Annotation
-- [x] Applications
+- [x] Application
 - [ ] Tensor type elim
 - [ ] Sum type elim

 Each case above has as a rule in what follows.